esamattis/sauna.reload/README.rst

 This means that reloading Core Plone packages is tricky (or impossible?), because ``sauna.reload`` defers loading of the development packages to the end of Zope2 boot up process.
-For example plone.app.form is depended by CMFPlone and CMFPlone really must be installed before the fork loop.
+For example plone.app.form is depended by CMFPlone and CMFPlone really must be installed before the fork loop or there would be no speed difference between ``sauna.reload`` and normal Plone restart.
 So we cannot defer the installation of plone.app.form to the end of boot up process.
+You would have to remove the dependency from CMFPlone for development to make it work...

 Installing